 - What are the benefits vs. risks?

-- What are the limitations of Abdominal Ultrasound Imaging?
+- What are the limitations of abdominal ultrasound?

 An abdominal ultrasound produces a picture of the organs and other structures in the upper abdomen.